 Right after you exfoliate, you should apply a hydrating lip balm.
-During the daytime, consider opting for a balm that’s formulated with not only nourishing oils but broad-spectrum sunscreen.
+During the daytime, consider opting for a balm that’s formulated with not only nourishing oils but also broad-spectrum sunscreen.
 While you may not realize it, the sun can dry out and even burn your lips, contributing to chapping.
 No thanks!

 For a night out, swap your lip balm with SPF for one with a pretty tint.
 The L’Oréal Paris Colour Riche Lipstick Glossy Balm will give your lips a dose of pigmented shine while soothing and comforting.

 While matte lips are totally on-trend right now, if you want to go that route, be sure to look for a matte lipstick option that’s also hydrating.
 Try the L’Oréal Paris Rouge Signature, Lasting Matte Liquid Lipstick, which provides a trendy matte finish without any drying effects.
 This is an especially good idea in the winter when the dry air is likely already doing a number on your skin.